tanushree2000/Prediction-using-Decision-Tree-Algorithm/README.md

         Dataset: https://bit.ly/3kXTdox

-## Task6 : Prediction using Decision Tree Algorithm
+## Task3 : Exploratory Data Analysis
         Perform ‘Exploratory Data Analysis’ on dataset ‘SampleSuperstore’ As a business manager, try to find out the weak areas where you can work to make more profit.
         Dataset: https://bit.ly/3i4rbWl